 Guide and Grade Student Writing

-Once students begin submitting their work, you can start guiding your students and monitoring their progress:
+Once students begin submitting their work, you can start guiding your students with feedback and reviews.

 Grade and review student work to provide feedback.

 Use AI Insights to track how students are doing on grammar, structure, organization, and originality/plagiarism.

 Export & print student writing for record-keeping and portfolios.